About this mod

 The LOD data comes in two BSAs: Tamriel and other worldspaces.
 Tamriel LOD is straightforward, with default numeric quad file names.
 LOD for other worldspaces is given in the format introduced by the Engine Bug Fixes OBSE plugin.
 Make sure you enable TerrainLODLoadPatch option.
 Read my guide on building your own LOD for more information.

-If you find a lot of purple in the LOD, then your game did not load the LOD BSAs correctly.
-I don't know why it happens, but sometimes it does.
+If you find a lot of purple in the LOD, or if you find floating buildings on the Bleak Isle and no land, then your game did not load the LOD BSAs correctly.
 In this case unpack the LOD BSAs into your Data folder to solve the problem.

 Dialogue and voice files